• Skip to primary navigation

 Once you have made the basic ranch dressing recipe you can add any other flavourings of your choice.

-• Chili – this will add additional heat.
-Just chop a small chili or add 1/2 teaspoon of chili flakes (or to your own taste depending on how hot you want to make it.
+• Chilli - this will add additional heat.
+Just chop a small chilli or add ½ teaspoon of chilli flakes (or to your own taste depending on how hot you want to make it.

-• Paprika – adds a smokey flavour and goes particularly well is you are using the dressing for a salad to be served with meat.
-Add 1 teaspoon paprika to the basic recipe.
+• Paprika - adds a smokey flavour and goes particularly well if you are using the dressing for a salad to be served with meat.
+Add 1 teaspoon of paprika to the basic recipe.

 • Chopped chives - if you like more of an onion taste.

-Why not save this recipe to your Easy Pasta pinterest board so you can make it later.
+Why not save this smoked salmon pasta recipe to one of your Pinterest boards so you can find it easily?
+Just click the image below.

 A bowl of smoked salmon pasta salad with a dish of homemade ranch dressing.